How to build a fence: Make sure a privacy fence actually delivers privacy

 You may build a 6-ft. high privacy fence only to find that the next-door neighbors can easily see over when they’re lounging on their deck.
 Or you may find that your 6-ft. tall privacy fence only needed to be 4 ft. tall because surrounding areas slope away from your yard.
 Either way, you’re wasting materials, money and time building a fence that doesn’t suit your yard.

-To determine how to build a fence, consider how high a privacy fence needs to be, have a helper walk around the perimeter with a cardboard screen cut to the height of your proposed fence.
+To determine how to build a fence, consider how high a privacy fence needs to be, and other privacy fence ideas.
+It’s also a good idea to have a helper walk around the perimeter with a cardboard screen cut to the height of your proposed fence.
 Sitting and standing, follow the view above the cardboard as it’s moved to determine the amount of privacy your fence will actually provide as you decide how to build a wood fence.